TechPsychotic/openporter/README.md

 1.  **Request a Tunnel Configuration**: The user makes an initial SSH request to the server, asking for a new tunnel configuration.
 The `alias-manager` generates a unique public port and alias, saves it to the database (initially inactive), and sends the connection command back to the user.
     ```bash
-    # Request a randomly-named tunnel
+    # Request a randomly-named TCP tunnel (default)
     ssh tunneluser@tunnel.net create

+    # Request a randomly-named HTTPS tunnel
+    ssh https@tunnel.net create

-    # Or request a specific alias
+    # Request a specific alias for a TCP tunnel
     ssh tunneluser@tunnel.net alias:my-cool-app

+    # Request a specific alias for an HTTPS tunnel
+    ssh https@tunnel.net alias:my-secure-app
     ```

 2.  **Receive Connection Details**: The server responds with the details and the command to activate the tunnel.